Curly-coated Retriever: Appearance

-The Curly is an active, well-muscled dog bred for upland bird and waterfowl hunting.
-The Curly is somewhat different in structure than the more common retrievers.
-A Curly will appear slightly leggy but is actually slightly longer than tall.
+The Curly-coated Retriever is an active, well-muscled dog bred for upland bird and waterfowl hunting.
+The Curly-coated Retriever is somewhat different in structure than the more common retrievers.
+A Curly-coated Retriever will appear slightly leggy but is actually slightly longer than tall.
 It is balanced and agile with a significant air of endurance, strength, and grace.
 Curlies are soft-mouthed and regularly handle game with care.
 Show standards call for dogs to be between 25 and 27 in at the withers, and for females to be between 23 and 25 in, however a wide range of sizes occurs, particularly in those dogs bred for the field, which generally run smaller.
-The country of origin calls for a taller dog and bitch, with only 27 in for males and 25 in for females listed.
-In the show ring, taller is preferable to shorter.
+The country of origin (United Kingdom) breed standard calls for a taller dog and bitch, with only 27 in for males and 25 in for females listed.
 Weight should be in proportion to the height of the dog.

 The breed sports a coat of tight, crisp curls.
-The tight curled coat of the Curly repels water, burrs, and prevents damage that other sporting dogs with softer, thinner coats cannot escape.
-The only acceptable colours for the Curly-Coated Retriever are solid black and solid liver.
+The tight curled coat of the Curly-coated Retriever repels water, burrs, and prevents damage that other sporting dogs with softer, thinner coats cannot escape.
+The only acceptable colours for the Curly-coated Retriever are solid black and solid liver.
 Occasional white hairs are permissible, but large white patches are a serious fault.
 Eyes should be either black or brown in black dogs, and brown or amber in liver dogs.
 Yellow eyes are unusual.
 The nose should be fully pigmented, and the same colour as the coat as the dog.

 Temperament

-The Curly-Coated Retriever was originally developed as a gamekeepers gun dog and their temperament and conformation reflect this purpose.
-Curlies are still used in many countries as bird hunting companions, including in both upland and waterfowl hunting.
-Like most retrievers, they are valued as pets and are a lively and fun-loving breed.
-As long as the Curly has enough exercise, it can be calm and laid back in the home environment, which makes them both a great activity dog as well as a placid member of the family.
+The Curly-coated Retriever was originally developed as a gamekeepers gun dog and their temperament and conformation reflect this purpose.
+Curly-coated Retrievers are still used in many countries as bird hunting companions, including in both upland and waterfowl hunting.

-The Curly can be sometimes aloof with strangers but are usually very loyal and affectionate with their owners and family.
-Curlies are extremely intelligent in general, but training can sometimes be difficult as they can easily get bored with repetitive training.